The 5 Fundamentals of Youth Football Defense

 It is important that our alignment is correct each play.
 We must adjust to the offensive formation.
 We cannot allow the offense to outnumber or out flank us on any side.
 For example, say the offense comes out in an unbalanced formation to the right.
 The offense has 6 players to the right and 3 players to the left.
 This is an unbalanced formation because there are more players lined up to one side.
 It is imperative that we shift the defense to account for the offensive players lined up to the right side.
 We do not want to get outnumbered on one side of the field.
 Having film on your opponent is a must.

-The key to a successful youth football defense is tackling!
+The key to coaching youth football defense is tackling!
 A good tackling defense will have great success regardless of scheme.
 Angle and open field tackling is the most important.
 With that said, angle and open field tackling will be practiced often.
 A good starting point is proper form tackling drills.
 Pride your defense on being sure tacklers both inside the box and in space (open field).

 Players cannot tackle the ball carrier if they can not get off blocks.
 Meaning that the offense is not just going to let you tackle the running back, they are going to try to block you!
 This is a commonly known thing in football right?
 “Well Of course the offense will try to block the defense coach Jeff duh!?”
 So why do coaches still avoid working on getting off blocks?
 I just do not understand why block destruction is not practiced more often by youth football coaches.
 When we practice tackling drills we always start with our players having to lose a block and then make the tackle (coach holds pad or another player tries to block them).
 This will also kill two birds with one stone-getting off blocks and tackling, which are the two main aspects of defensive football.
 Rip move is the best technique for losing blocks, wrong arm or straight up rip.
 Rip through blocks (block destruction) do not go around blocks.
 The swim move is a waste of time in youth football; therefore we do not practice it at all.
 For more, check out: Swim vs. Rip move.